Skip to content

 Università degli Studi di Padova

-PHAIDRA – Collezioni digitali
+PHAIDRA – Digital collections

 Lagoonscapes.
 Vol. 1, n.
-1 - Giugno 2021.
+1 - June 2021.
 Thinking the Planet with Venice

 Lagoonscapes.
 Vol. 1, n.
-1 - Giugno 2021.
+1 - June 2021.
 Thinking the Planet with Venice

 The first Italian journal expressly dedicated to the Environmental Humanities, Lagoonscapes, is animated by a ‘local’ awareness and a ‘planetary’ vision.
 Its title mirrors this spirit and the inescapable need to strengthen the junction between cultural perspectives and ecological complexity.